Gwinnett County Stalking Lawyer

 Learn More from a Gwinnett County Stalking Attorney

 If you drove by a person’s house, school or work, the police may arrest you for stalking.
 Just sending text messages, emails, gifts, or letters could result in criminal charges.
 If you know the alleged victim, you may be shocked that the other person reported you for a crime.
 These types of allegations are highly fact-specific.
-A knowledgeable attorney may be able to guide you to an effective strategic plan.
+A knowledgeable attorney may be able to guide you to an effective strategic plan and explain the laws surrounding a stalking offense.
 Consult with a Gwinnett County stalking lawyer to see what you can do to fight for your reputation and freedom.